loks0n/loks0n/README.md

 ![Twitter - 1584x386 - Gradient - dark](https://github.com/eldadfux/eldadfux/assets/1297371/ea956b7b-0628-48ad-81a4-b8510f2b939c)

-Yo!
-I'm a engineer from Nottingham, UK 🇬🇧 and I’m based in Cambridge.
+Hey - I'm an engineer based in Cambridge, UK 🇬🇧.

 I’m been building since I was in high-school, coding websites, Minecraft mods and more.
 My classmates used my old school flash-games arcade site to chat and avoid doing work on school computers.
-I studied Computer Science at University, and went on to write  distributed e-commerce systems at a company called [THG](https://www.thg.com/).
-Now, I'm building the future of cloud at [Appwrite](https://appwrite.io).
+I studied Computer Science at University, and went on to write distributed e-commerce systems at [THG](https://www.thg.com/).
+Now, I'm building the cloud of the future as a Platform Engineer at [Appwrite](https://appwrite.io).

 ### Be sure to check out:
 - 💬 [My blog](https://loks0n.dev) - discover more about me!